 The medics were called to pick up the wounded.
-The black night and the heavy snowdrifts through the dense woods delared them.
-Were overshooting.
-Pemberton had to sweat out Ameri-can shells while directing fire on the strongpoint.
+The black night and the heavy snowdrifts that and pemberton had to sweet out American Pemberton had to sweat out Ameri-can shells while directing fire on the strongpoint.
 But in seven rounds of artillery, the tank and machine gun nests were completely knocked

 A column of six Mark Vs proceeded down the road from Courtil in a southwesterly the American troops was bruised and frozen.
-The Jerries at the edges of the St. Pierre-Hez New-York, Co.
-E asst, squad leader. and jumped on his hands.
-But he lized that anyone would be obserforest.
+The Jerries at the edges of the St. Pierre-Hez forest.
 Perhaps the Nazis hadn't reaving their movements because of the heavy artillery barrage they The men were told what had hap-pened.
 And that's all they needed Donaldson Robbins, 908 th FO, was lying in the northeasthern edges of the woods overlooking Courtil and he watched the column come out of the town.
-A heavy artillery barrage demolished three tanks, crippled one and sent the other two scurrying back to Courtil.
+A heavy artillery barrage demolished three tanks crippled one and sent the other two scurrying back to Courtil.